itrocks-ts/contenteditable/README.md

 - `pre`, `pre-line` or `pre-wrap`: inserts a `\n` character,
 - other `white-space` values result result in a `<br>` element.

-Any content ending with a line break will have an additional line break added to ensure proper display in your browser.
+Any content ending with a line break will have a trailing `<br>` added to ensure proper display in your browser.

 ## API